GESIS Knowledge Graph

 Maxine

-Maxine is a PhD student in the sociology.
+Maxine is a PhD student in sociology.
 She is searching for most recent surveys covering questions on migration and publications analysing these datasets.
 As a newbie, she is uncertain about which academic search portal to use for finding such inter-connected information.
 The GESIS KG contains links between social science research data and publications.
 This data is integrated in the GESIS Search portal.
 Maxine can use the GESIS Search to find the information she needs.

 You can find an example SPARQL query here.